lianlianNex/Gitbook/docs/paymentStatusQuery.md

-# Payment Result Query API
+# Payment Status Query API

 Merchants can call this API from server-side to obtain the information on a particular transaction, such as the pay_result, dt_order, money_order, settle_date, info_order, etc.